 The piglets are born and raised indoors and have outdoor time when they are old enough and if weather permits.
 They are also litter box trained.
 They will come with a starter bag of food, toy or blanket and basic care instructions.

 2 new babies listed 8/24

 Our miniature pigs are socialized with other animals.
 We have indoor cats and dogs and outdoor poultry and rabbits.

 Our mini piglets are wormed and fully vaccinated.
-All males are neutered and all females are spayed.
+All males are neutered.
 Neuters are done by my vet under anesthesia with pain medications and are NOT farm neutered.

 We are the ONLY Washington State Mini pig breeder that has my vet do all of my spays and neuters.
 Why is this important?
 Farm neuters cause frequent hernias because the inguinal canal/ring is not closed and internal organs can slip through the ring.
 This is a very serious health condition that can happen at any age to a pig that was not neutered properly by a licensed vet.
 When a vet does a pet neuter, they close the inguinal ring, preventing a hernia.
 Yes this costs quite a bit more, but we feel that it is essential.
 We have seen families spend thousands to try to save a herniated pig only to lose them in the end.

 We have NEVER had a customer have to deal with a hernia.
 Farm neuters are also done without any pain medications or antibiotics.
 OUCH!